 Under Pressure is a group exhibition that opened on Saturday 10 February, and a lot of artists, their family and locals came to see their work.
 The show represents the broad spectrum of talents and interests of the Arts Project Australia printmakers and provides a unique opportunity to view the rich and varied output of the printmaking studio.
 Arts Project printmakers have been working towards the exhibition over the past year, developing their proofing and editioning skills in the process.

-Imprint: What were some of the foundation ideas for ‘Defining Art’ in showcasing the gallery’s collection?
+Imprint: What are some of the foundation ideas for the work in the exhibition, and what are visitors likely to experience?

 YG: The adventurous and exploratory characteristics of the medium have allowed the artists to translate their personal interests and ideas in a creative way.
 Each artist approaches the process in a unique method and their interactions with the materials are fuelled by their urge to discover their method of image making.

 Visitors will have the opportunity to explore a series of work by five key established and emerging printmakers: Lisa Reid, Chris O’Brien, Fiona Taylor, Michael Camakaris, and Bronwyn Hack, and a salon hang of framed and unframed prints by all APA Printmakers…and even some print sculptures.

 Imprint: How was the work developed technically and what were some of the challenges involved?